-Plan description: The University's Supplemental Retirement Annuity (the SRA) plan is a singleemployer, defined-benefit pension plan administered by the University's Board of Regents.
+Plan description - The University's Supplemental Retirement Annuity (the SRA) plan is a single-employer, defined-benefit pension plan administered by the University's Board of Regents.
 The SRA was established by the University's Board of Regents to provide supplemental retirement and death benefits to certain eligible University employees, or to those eligible employees' beneficiaries.
 The SRA plan is restricted to certain retirees of the University.
 The authority to amend the SRA's benefit provisions rests with the University's Board of Regents.
 The SRA does not issue a stand-alone financial report nor is it included in the financial report of another entity.

-Benefits provided: The SRA will provide a supplemental monthly annuity, based upon the participant's average monthly salary (three highest monthly salary amounts), and taking into consideration OTRS benefits, years of service and other factors.
+Benefits provided - The SRA will provide a supplemental monthly annuity, based upon the participant's average monthly salary (three highest monthly salary amounts), and taking into consideration OTRS benefits, years of service and other factors.

-Contributions: The University shall make contributions to the annuity contract in such amounts and at such times as it shall deem advisable to provide the benefits as set forth in the SRA.
+Contributions - The University shall make contributions to the annuity contract in such amounts and at such times as it shall deem advisable to provide the benefits as set forth in the SRA.
 Participants are not permitted nor required to make contributions to the SRA.

-Pension liabilities, pension expense, and deferred outflows of resources and deferred inflows of resources related to pensions: At June 30, 2015, the University reported a liability of \$121,447 related to the SRA.
-The net pension liability was measured as of June 30, 2015 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2015.
-For the year ended June 30, 2015, the University recognized pension expense of \$18,997.
-Deferred pension outflows totaling \$100,000, resulting from the University's contributions subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
+Pension liabilities, pension expense, and deferred outflows of resources and deferred inflows of resources related to pensions - At June 30, 2016, the University reported a liability of \$153,312 related to the SRA.
+The net pension liability was measured as of June 30, 2016 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016.
+For the year ended June 30, 2016, the University recognized pension expense of \$31,865.
 All other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions were not recognized for the SRA as such amounts are not material.

+Actuarial assumptions:

-Actuarial assumptions: The total pension liability was determined based on an actuarial valuation prepared as of June 30, 2015 using the following actuarial assumptions:
+The total pension liability was determined based on an actuarial valuation prepared as of June 30, 2015 using the following actuarial assumptions:

 - Actuarial Cost Method-Entry Age Normal

 - Asset Method-Market Value of Assets

 - Inflation-0 percent

 - Salary Increases-Not applicable.

 - Discount Rate and Long-Term Expected Rate of Return-6.0 percent

-- Mortality-RP-2000 Combined Mortality Table, projected to 2015 using Scale AA
+- Mortality-RP-2000 Healthy Annuitant Mortality Table, for Males and Females projected 2016 with Scale AA

-Discount rate: The discount rate used to measure the total pension liability was 6.0 percent.
+Discount rate - The discount rate used to measure the total pension liability was 6.0 percent.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Long-term expected rate of return: The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These expected future real rates of return are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for the major asset classes included in the pension plan's target asset allocation as of June 30, 2015 are 6.0 percent.
+Best estimates of arithmetic real rates of return for the major asset classes included in the pension plan's target asset allocation as of June 30, 2016 are 6.0 percent.